 “J.B.”, as Josiah was familiarly called, and his wife, Sarah, were well-liked in the community, active in Presbyterian Church, and described as being friendly and helpful to their neighbors.
 On Sunday, June 9, 1912, the Moore family as well as the Stillinger family attended church.
 An annual event was also held Sunday evening called the “Children’s Day Program,” which had been coordinated by Sarah Moore.
-That evening, 9 year-old Katherine Moore invited her friends, 12 year-old Lena Stillinger, and her sister, 7 year-old Ina May for a sleepover.
-The girls accepted and the after the program ended at 9:30 pm, the Moore family, along with the Stillinger sisters, walked home from the church, arriving about 9:45 and 10:00 pm.
+That evening, 9-year-old Katherine Moore invited her friends, 12-year-old Lena Stillinger, and her sister, 7-year-old Ina May for a sleepover.
+The girls accepted and after the program ended at 9:30 pm, the Moore family, along with the Stillinger sisters, walked home from the church, arriving about 9:45 and 10:00 pm.

 The next morning, Moore’s neighbor, Mary Peckham, noticed that the Moores were not outside taking care of their regular chores and that the house was unusually still.
 Between 7:00 and 8:00 am, she knocked on the door but, received no answer.
 When she tried to open the door, she found it locked.
 Concerned, she called Josiah’s brother, Ross Moore.
 When Ross Moore arrived, he knocked loudly on the door and shouted, attempting to raise someone inside the house.
 He then tried to look through the windows but found all of the curtains drawn or the windows covered.
 He then produced his keys and entered the house, quickly returning to the front porch and instructing Mary Peckham to call the sheriff.